Show All Answers

 Ages vary by activity, but the range is 3 to 17.

-Altamonte Recreation offers Beach Volleyball, Racquetball and Softball.
+Altamonte Recreation offers Beach Volleyball.
 We also offer a number of Senior activities and programs.

 For weather cancellation information, call (407) 571-8783.
 Follow the prompts for the park you are inquiring about.